kintone-labs/kintone-ui-component/docs/document/website/versioned_docs/version-1.5.0/getting-started/custom-css.md

 ## Overview

-**Kintone UI Component** provide some Custom CSS properties for each component by using [CSS inheritance](#css-inheritance) and [CSS variables and custom properties](#css-variables-and-custom-properties) together, it's easy to create themable elements.
-By applying css selectors to customize CSS custom properties, tree-based and per-instance theming is straightforward to apply.
+**Kintone UI Component (KUC)** provides some Custom CSS properties for each component by using [CSS inheritance](#css-inheritance) and [CSS variables and custom properties](#css-variables-and-custom-properties) together.
+It's easy to create customizable elements.
+By applying CSS selectors to customize CSS custom properties, tree-based and per-instance theming are straightforward to apply.

 ### CSS inheritance